 Antonio Sastre was a rare breed indeed - a pre-war playmaker, one of the first of their kind, some even say that he invented the modern playmaking style in Argentina.
 He would become one of the biggest influences on future players of his ilk.
-Sastre was also known as one of the first players to be noted for his ability to adapt to almost any position on the pitch, his coolness on the ball and tactical intelligence helped him almost create his own 1930s version of Total Football.
-Despite his flexibility, his intelligence and skill on the ball meant he was best suited playing along the front line, and he was most dangerous when dropping behind an out and out forward and creating chances.
+Sastre was also known as one of the first footballers who could adapt to play almost any position on the pitch, thanks mainly to his coolness on the ball and his tactical intelligence.
+Despite his flexibility, his intelligence and skill on the ball meant that he was best-suited playing along the front line, and he was most dangerous when dropping behind an out-and-out forward and creating chances.

-Antonio Sastre started his senior career with Independiente and stayed with El Rojo for eleven years, and much of it was spent forming a formidable attacking trident alongside Vicente de la Mata and Arsenio Erico.
+Sastre started his senior career with Independiente and stayed with El Rojo for eleven years, much of it spent forming a formidable attacking trident alongside Vicente de la Mata and Arsenio Erico.
 Erico had a phenomenal strike-rate, and De la Mata wasn't far behind, but it was Sastre who was the creator, dropping deep to pick up the ball and directing things for his team-mates.
-Sastre would inspire Independiente to two league titles in 1938 and 1939, breaking the dominance of River Plate.
+Sastre's form would help inspire Independiente to two league titles in 1938 and 1939, breaking the dominance of River Plate.

-In 1942, now aged 31, Antonio Sastre left Independiente and moved to Brazilian club São Paulo where he would enjoy a brilliant swansong to his career, forming another fantastic partnership, this time with Leonidas, the World Cup Golden Boot winner from the 1938 tournament.
-They hadn’t won a championship since 1931 and Antonio Sastre was influential in helping them to win three Paulista championships.
+In 1942, now aged 31, Sastre left Independiente and moved to Brazilian club São Paulo, where he would enjoy a brilliant swansong to his career, forming another fantastic partnership, this time with Leonidas, the World Cup Golden Boot winner from the 1938 tournament.
+São Paulo hadn’t won a championship since 1931 and Antonio Sastre was influential in helping them to win three Paulista championships.

-Another member of the River Plate team known as La Máquina, and another blessed with great vision and technique, Moreno started his career in 1935 with River Plate and would go on to become one of the revered South American footballers of the twentieth century.
-Playing mainly as an inside-right or as an attacking midfielder, he linked up brilliantly with the likes of Adolfo Pedernera and Ángel Labruna, winning five championship titles during his first nine years with "Los Millonarios",
+Another member of the River Plate team known as La Máquina, and another player blessed with great vision and technique, José Manuel Moreno started his career in 1935 with River Plate and would go on to become one of the most revered South American footballers of the twentieth century.
+Operating mainly as an inside-right or attacking midfielder, Moreno linked up brilliantly with the likes of Adolfo Pedernera and Ángel Labruna, winning five championship titles during his first nine years with "Los Millonarios",

-In 1944, Moreno was transferred to Mexican Primera División club España.
-The previous year had seen Mexico run a professional league for the first time, España had finished runner-up to Asturias in the inaugural season and were looking to push on further.
-Moreno formed a great partnership with another new signing, Spanish striker Isidro Lángara, and together they inspired España to the title in 1945-46.
-It was during this spell that Moreno earned his nickname "el Charro", the name of the traditional Mexican cowboy.
+In 1944, Moreno was transferred to Mexican Primera División club España, where he formed a great partnership with another new signing, Spanish striker Isidro Lángara, and together they inspired España to the title in 1945-46.
+It was during this spell that Moreno earned his nickname "El Charro", the name of the traditional Mexican cowboy.

-He returned to River Plate in 1946, linking up there with a new star of Argentinian football, Alfredo Di Stéfano, and adding another title to his growing list of honours.
-The Argentinian players' strike of the late 1940s saw José Manuel Moreno head off again, this time to Universidad Católica in Chile, winning another title.
-In 1955, at the age of 39, he became the first footballer to win league titles in four countries, as he rolled back the years to help Independiente Medellín win the Colombian title.
-Not bad for a player who had a reputation for drinking and smoking and not taking training seriously enough!
+He returned to River Plate in 1946, linking up with a new star of Argentinian football, Alfredo Di Stéfano, and adding another title to his growing list of honours.
+The Argentinian players' strike of the late 1940s saw José Manuel Moreno head off abroad again, this time to Universidad Católica in Chile, winning yet another title.
+Finally, in 1955, at the age of 39, he became the first footballer to win league titles in four countries, as he rolled back the years to help Independiente Medellín win the Colombian title.
+Not bad for a player who had a reputation for drinking, smoking and not taking training seriously enough!